pohly/syncevolution/README.rst

   Google Contacts).
 Conceptually a database is a set of items where each item is independent of the others.

-data source
+backend
-  A name for something that provides access to data.
-Primarily used for the configuration which combines backend and database settings, sometimes also instead of these two terms.
+  Access to databases is provided by SyncEvolution backends.
+It does not matter where that data is stored.
+Some backends provide access to data outside of the host itself (`CalDAV and CardDAV`_, ActiveSync).

 local/remote
   Synchronization always happens between a pair of databases and thus